Skip to main content

 • Requiring that once an operating millage or bond proposal is defeated by voters, it cannot be up for another vote for at least one full year.

-• Millage and bond proposal elections should take place during the November General Election.
+• Millage and bond proposal elections taking place during the November general election.

 Election Fraud